rdorado/chatbotlib/README.md

 ## Future developments

-* Include the execution of 'chatbots' inside the definition of a chatbot.
+* Include the execution of other 'chatbots' inside the definition of a chatbot.
 * Add entity extraction functionalities.
 * Add a probabilistic model, where the random element allows a multinomial distribution with different probabilites for each sentences.
 It will allow also to 'learn' from the different executions.